Federated Robustness Propagation: Sharing Robustness in Heterogeneous Federated Learning: Experiments

 \textbf{Training and evaluation}.
-For AT users, we use $n$-step PGD (projected gradient descent) attack \cite{madry2019deep} with a constant noise magnitude $\epsilon$.
-Following \cite{madry2019deep}, we use $\epsilon=8/255$, $n=7$, and attack inner-loop step size $2/255$, for training, validation, and test.
-We uniformly split the dataset for each domain into $10$ subsets for \textsc{Digits} and $5$ for \textsc{DomainNet}, following \cite{li2020fedbn}, which are distributed to different users, respectively.
+For AT users, we use $n$-step PGD (projected gradient descent) attack \citep{madry2018deep} with a constant noise magnitude $\epsilon$.
+Following \citep{madry2018deep}, we use $\epsilon=8/255$, $n=7$, and attack inner-loop step size $2/255$, for training, validation, and test.
+We uniformly split the dataset for each domain into $10$ subsets for \textsc{Digits} and $5$ for \textsc{DomainNet}, following \citep{li2020fedbn}, which are distributed to different users, respectively.
 Accordingly, we have $50$ users for \textsc{Digits} and $30$ for \textsc{DomainNet}.
 Each user trains local model for one epoch per communication round.
 We evaluate the federated performance by \underline{standard accuracy} (SA), classification accuracy on the clean test set, and \underline{robust accuracy} (RA), classification accuracy on adversarial images perturbed from the original test set.
 All metric values are averaged over users.
 We defer other details of experimental setup such as hyper-parameters to \cref{sec:app:exp}, and focus on discussing the results.